-Dr. Latta is an Associate Fellow of the Centre for Research on Latin America and the Caribbean, at York University, and he coordinates a working group on Water and Megaprojects with WATERLAT, an international network on water issues in Latin America.
-His research has appeared in journals such as Citizenship Studies, Environmental Politics, Latin American Perspectives and the European Review of Latin American and Caribbean Studies.
+Dr. Latta is an Associate Fellow of the Centre for Research on Latin America and the Caribbean, at York University.
+With WATERLAT, an international network on water issues in Latin America, he is a member of the Publications Commission and coordinates a thematic research area on Water and Megaprojects.
+His research has appeared in journals such as Citizenship Studies, Environmental Politics, Latin American Perspectives and Cultural Geographies.
 He is co-editor with Hannah Wittman of the recent volume, Environment and Citizenship in Latin America.

 Since 2006, Sara Wicks has been actively involved in the youth-led climate change organization, Reduce the Juice, and current serves as Director.
 Sara has a B.A in International Development from the University of Guelph and is a first year Master of Arts student in the Community Psychology program at Wilfrid Laurier University.
 Her research interests include community-based change for sustainability, environmental education and youth engagement in environmental initiatives.
 Sara sits on the Steering Committee for IMPACT: Youth Program for Sustainability Leadership, the Advisory Board for the Centre for Community Research, Learning and Action (CCRLA) at Wilfrid Laurier as well as the Community, Environment and Justice Research Group (CEJRG).
 Lastly, Sara is also a youth advisor and workshop facilitator for the multi-national study Youth Leading Environmental Change.